Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/04-component-unmount/Readme.md

 };
 ```

-- Now comes the interesting part, what if we want to show a message on the browser console when the component is unmounted from the DOM?
+- Now it comes the interesting part, what if we want to show a message in the browser console when the component is unmounted from the DOM?
 Just
   by adding in the return value of that _useEffect_ a function that will be called when the component is unmounted.

-_./src/demo.js_
+_./src/demo.tsx_

 ```diff
 export const MyChildComponent = () => {